Download PDF version

 Along the corridor from the Guest Room you will find an indoor rope practice area.
 Here you are welcome to check your gear, try new tricks or equipment, or teach others the basics and advanced techniques.

 There is also a drying room for your personal kit.
 This works best if you first spin fleeces/ thermals in the spin dryer in the changing room (making sure the bucket is there to catch the water).
-Obviously spinning wellies/ oversuits/ helmets is pointless and will damage the spin dryer… Your gear may then be hung in the drying room.
+Obviously spinning wellies/ oversuits/ helmets is pointless and will damage the spin dryer.
+Your gear may then be hung in the drying room.
 Drying is most effective if a gap is left between items to allow the dry/ warm air to circulate around and through the dehumidifier.
-Instructions on how to ensure the dehumidifier will operate are to be found by the door to the drying room – or ask a member for advice (it can be quirky).
+To ensure the dehumidifier will operate, press the green button, found by the door to the drying room after 9pm – or ask a member for advice (it can be quirky).
 It only runs during the night using ‘off peak’ electricity.

 The kitchen has two electric cookers each with an oven & four hobs.
 There are also two microwaves.
 The kitchen bins are labelled for recycling and when full should be emptied into the appropriate wheelie bins out near the front gate.
 Please arrange for your group to wash up their pots and pans and put them away on shelves/ racks when they have finished eating and leave the kitchen clean & tidy so that others may use it.